Sunday, October 28, 2018

 Leveling of Adulterous and Same-Sex Attraction

 There is an attraction a man can have towards a woman who is another man's wife.
 That can lead him to covet his neighbor's wife (Exodus 20:17) or "lust after her", which is also (already) the sin of adultery as Jesus pointed it out (Matthew 5:28).
 That coveting or lusting after that woman is an evil desire leading to sin being committed in the heart already.
 The attraction, even though "fatal", is not the sin.
-It comes out of a corrupt heart and when it is accepted as "good" in a process of calling evil good and good evil (Isaiah 5:20) and then is united with a desire for that woman who is another man's wife, that is an evil desire that gives birth to sin that brings forth death (James 1:13-15).
+It comes out of a corrupt heart, and when it is accepted as "good" in a process of calling evil good and good evil (Isaiah 5:20), and then is united with a desire for that woman who is another man's wife, that is an evil desire that gives birth to sin that itself brings forth death (James 1:13-15).

 Same-sex attraction works the same way.
 It is potentially fatal in its outcome but it is not in itself a sin.
 It's the expression of a corrupt heart.
 When that attraction is accepted as "good" in a process of calling evil good and good evil (Isaiah 5:20) and then is united with a desire to be ultimately joined sexually with a person of the same sex, that is an evil desire that violates "let each man have his own wife, and let each woman have her own husband" (1 Corinthians 7:2b), which establishes marriage as the acceptable context for sexual relationships.
 That is because if husband is male, which he is, wife has to be female, which she is.
 There is no pairing of the same sex in the commandment.
 So, the transgression of the commandment gives birth to sin that brings forth death (James 1:13-15).